The Importance of Medical Treatment After An Accident – How It Impacts Your Claim Explanation by New Orleans Car Accident Lawyer

 If you do not, the insurance company can come back and argue that you were hiding information from the doctors and that your diagnosis is not accurate.
 Besides, if you do not fully disclose everything to your doctors, they may not understand how the accident caused your injuries.

-Not Following Through With Medical Advice
+Following Through with Medical Advice After a Car Accident

 If you do not listen to your doctors or follow up with them regarding your treatments.
 This can significantly impact your health and make the insurance company suspicious that your injury is not as serious as you say it is.
 Which can ultimately provide the insurance company the evidence they need to lower the amount of money they give you or deny your claim altogether.
 That is why listening to your doctor is vital for a smooth recovery and ensuring you do not provide the insurance company any reason to deny your claim.